mobilecoinofficial/developer-portal/README.md

 ![alt text](https://mobilecoin.com/images/heart.svg)

 You can use a local file by referencing it's root path as it would be in *this repository*.
 The interpreter will create the proper resource directory on the final site to match this one.
+That means if it shows up in GitHub, it'll show up on the final site!
 The below image comes from /images/fog.png :

 ![start with a slash](/images/fog.png)